equalsraf/git-talk/git.md

 - awesome tools for merge and migration
 - security - commits hashed and signed, if the code is tampered with you can tell
-- Anyone tried deployed SVN over HTTP?
+- Anyone tried deploying SVN over HTTP?
 PITA!

 ---